 Bert Coan’s 6-foot-5 frame and incredible speed (he reportedly ran a 9.5 in the 100-yard dash) means he probably would’ve been better suited to play wide receiver or cornerback, but maybe he didn’t have the hands.

-Coan played for TCU and Kansas before playing seven seasons in the AFL for the San Diego Chargers and Kansas City Chiefs in the 1960s.
+Coan played running back for TCU and Kansas before playing seven seasons in the AFL for the San Diego Chargers and Kansas City Chiefs in the 1960s.
 He logged only 19 touchdowns and 1,259 rushing yards, proving speed doesn’t always translate on the gridiron.

 WR: Harold Carmichael, 6-foot-8